harness/developer-hub/docs/platform/delegates/manage-delegates/auto-scale-using-replicas.md

    - Short tasks: For example, if tasks require 10 minutes to complete, the delegate will delay shutdown until tasks are complete (10 minutes), and then shutdown.
 In this example, the total delay is 10 minutes, not two hours.

-   - Long tasks: For example, if tasks require five hours to complete, the delegate will delay the shutdown, up to the maximum grace period configured (two hours), then Kubernetes sends SIGKILL signal force, killing the delegate and tasks.
+   - Long tasks: For example, if tasks require five hours to complete, the delegate will delay the shutdown, up to the maximum grace period configured (two hours), then Kubernetes sends SIGKILL signal, force killing the delegate and tasks.
 Tasks will show up as timed out/failed in the UI.

 - `preStopHook`: This is used to allow any other kind of cleanup outside of the main process, for example, if you want to save files.
 This hook runs in parallel to the `terminationGracePeriodSeconds`, but before the delegate process shutdown is triggered (before the delegate process receives SIGTERM).
 If the hook's grace period ends, it is terminated.
 The delegate enters draining mode and only runs tasks already in progress.
 It will try doing this until all tasks are completed or until it is interrupted by Kubernetes with the SIGKILL signal when the grace period expires.